 !tar chzvf assignment.tgz .

-That will give you compressed tar file with all the files recursively included.
+That will give you a compressed tar file with all the files recursively included.
 Then you just download that and then unpack it locally.

 To unpack the file (if you are in a linux or other Unix flavored environment) you would do this with a directory name of your own choosing of course: